eukaprotech/networking/README.md

 # Provide Your InputStream for Upload

 To provide your own inputstream, include it as an InputStreamItem in the body parameters.
-In the example shown below, the
+An example of using an input stream from a file:

 ```java
 Parameters parameters = new Parameters();